 Graduate Seminars

-Graduate students in the MM and DMA programs have priority seating in Music Theory and Musicology graduate seminars, as do undergraduates with additional requirements (such as those in the five-year BM/MM program).
-In general, undergraduate students may only enroll in graduate seminars for elective credit under the following conditions:
+Graduate students in the MM and DMA programs have priority seating in Music Theory and Musicology graduate seminars, as do undergraduates with additional requirements (such as those in the 4+1 BM/MM program).
+In general, undergraduate students may enroll in graduate seminars for elective credit only under the following conditions:

-- For seminars in Music Theory, students must have successfully completed Theory 1, 2, 3, and 4.
+- For seminars in Music Theory, students must have successfully completed Theory 1, 2, 3, and one Topics course.

-- For seminars in Musicology, students must have successfully completed at least two of the three History of Music survey courses and take the third simultaneously with the seminar.
+- For seminars in Musicology, students must have successfully completed the two introductory courses and one Topics course.

 Even after obtaining the permission of the faculty member, undergraduate students may still be removed from graduate seminar rosters, depending on the needs of the graduate population.